zhill/enterprise-docs/content/docs/using/ui_usage/images/_index.md

-- **Remove Repository and Analyzed Items**—In order to remove a repository from the repository view in its entirety, _all_ items currently present within the repository must first be removed from Anchore Engine.
+- **Remove Repository and Analyzed Items**—In order to remove a repository from the repository view in its entirety, _all_ items currently present within the repository must first be removed from Anchore.
 When invoked, all items (in any state of analysis) will be removed.
 If the repository is being watched, this subscription is also removed.